List of Cincinnati Local Historic Landmarks

+Local Historic Landmark is a designation for historic sites in Cincinnati, Ohio, United States, overseen by the Cincinnati City Council.
+As of 2022, there are 52 designated Local Historic Landmarks, located across the city.

-Local Historic Landmark is a designation of the Cincinnati City Council for historic buildings and other sites in Cincinnati, Ohio, United States.
-Many of these landmarks are also listed on the National Register of Historic Places, providing federal tax support for preservation, and some are further designated National Historic Landmarks, providing additional federal oversight.
+The Cincinnati Historic Conservation Board supervises properties designated as Local Historic Landmarks, and regulates changes such as additions, alterations, and demolitions.
+Many of the sites designated as Local Historic Landmarks are also listed on the National Register of Historic Places, providing federal tax support for preservation.
+Some are further designated National Historic Landmarks, providing additional federal oversight.

 Criteria

 The Cincinnati City Council's Historic Conservation Board decides a building's historic significance.
 The structure must have at least one of the following attributes, as stated in the Cincinnati Municipal Code: